salilab/saliweb/doc/modules/frontend.rst

    .. method:: get_file_mime_type(file)

-      When downloading a results file (see :meth:`get_results_page`) this method to get the correct MIME type for the file.
+      When downloading a results file (see :meth:`get_results_page`) this method is called to get the correct MIME type for the file.
 By default, it always returns 'text/plain'.

    .. method:: make_job(jobname, email)